October 17, 2019 @ 5:30PM — 8:00PM

 Touba Ghadessi & John Richard, Jessica L. Weinstein & Aaron Q. Weinstein

-Becca Bertrand, Diana DeCesaris Champa, Liz Crawford, Betsy Cronin, Morgan Devlin, Elaine Fain, Elizabeth Francis, Holly Gaboriault, Touba Ghadessi, Rachael Jeffers, Denise M. Kowalczyk, Jean Patiky, Taylor Polites, Maureen Reddy, Rebecca Rile, Jessica L. Weinstein
+Becca Bertrand, Diana DeCesaris Champa, Liz Crawford, Betsy Cronin, Morgan Devlin, Elaine Fain, Elizabeth Francis, Holly Gaboriault, Touba Ghadessi, Rachael Jeffers, Dennise M. Kowalczyk, Jean Patiky, Taylor Polites, Maureen Reddy, Rebecca Riley, Jessica L. Weinstein